articleIcon-icon

 Step 6: Complete biometrics and passport stamping

-Step 7: Welcome your employee to Canada
+Step 7: Welcome your new employee to Canada

 Once the passport is stamped, your employee can plan their travel to Canada.
 On arrival at the border, the Canadian border agency issues the final copy of the work permit.